That’s all it said on the outside of a very professional looking envelop I received in the mail yesterday — Change of Payment Information.

 I held it in my hand for a few seconds, turned it over a couple of times, and prepared to tear it in half and throw it away…then I paused.

 Who was it from?
 Could it be a legitimate creditor with a notice of a change in my account?
-Or was it a solicitor with a cleaver tease intended to make me open the envelope and read their lame offer?
+Or was it a solicitor with a clever tease intended to make me open the envelope and read their lame offer?

 I opened it.
 And it was fake.
 An unsolicited offer for a new mortgage.

 I hate this type of direct mail.
 It’s dishonest.
 I feel tricked.
 I would never buy anything from someone that got me to open their envelope with a trick.
-Cleaver is fine – an intriguing question, provocative tease, etc. But essentially using a lie to get me to open an envelope and read an offer…I’ll never think that’s okay.
+Clever is fine – an intriguing question, provocative tease, etc. But essentially using a lie to get me to open an envelope and read an offer…I’ll never think that’s okay.
 And I’ll never support a company that relies on deception.

 What do you think?
 Am I being too harsh?